-Early withdrawal from a program will have financial consequences.
+Early withdrawal from a Partner Program will have financial consequences.
 Both the \$35 application fee and the confirmation payment are non-refundable.
-Before making a final decision to withdraw, you should read the Refund Policy which is outlined in Appendix III of this handbook.
-These policies apply in all cases of early withdrawal from the Dickinson in New York Program, regardless of the reason for withdrawal.
+Before making a final decision to withdraw, you should read the Refund Policy for Domestic Partner Programs, which is reproduced as Appendix III of this handbook.
+These policies apply in all cases of early withdrawal from academic year and semester Partner Programs, regardless of the reason for withdrawal.